Currently the following calls for literature studies are open. If you are interested please directly contact the indicated supervisor(s).

 Supervisor(s): Longfei Wu and Ward van der Stam

-Title: Emerging Operando X-ray Techniques Towards Understanding Heterogeneous Electrochemical CO2 Reduction
+Title: Operando X-ray Diffraction Technique Towards Understanding Heterogeneous Electrochemical CO2 Reduction

 Project description: While extensive efforts have been devoted to the optimization of CO2 reduction catalysts, the underlying structure-performance relationship remains yet to be understood.
-X-ray based techniques, especially with the recent advances in synchrotron radiation sources, are increasingly applicable in heterogeneous catalysts which provide elemental, structural (ranges from angstroms to micrometers) and real-time probing capabilities.
-The objective of this literature study is to provide an overview of the emerging X-ray techniques including but not limited to X-ray absorption, diffraction and scattering that are applied in operando electrochemistry.
+X-ray diffraction technique, e.g. XRD, provides information about domain size, phases and lattice strain of solid catalysts, which sheds light on the influences of structural effects on catalysts activity and selectivity.
+The objective of this literature study is to provide an overview of the operando X-ray diffraction technique that is applied in operando electrochemical CO2 reduction.

 Supervisor(s): Jim de Ruiter and Ward van der Stam